avengers-p11/Documentation/VCS Design + POC/Features of VCS/GitHub features/README.md

 git commit -m "Initial commit"
 ```

-# Branches
-## 1. Branching Strategy
+## Branches:

-GitHub branches provide a structured way to develop features, fix bugs, or experiment without disrupting the main codebase.
-Each branch is essentially a copy codebase from the moment it is created, allowing changes to be made in isolation.
+Branches in Git allow developers to create separate lines of development within a repository.
+Each branch is a lightweight pointer to a specific commit, enabling isolated work on features or fixes.
 ![image](https://github.com/user-attachments/assets/26c3df1b-9219-41f7-b866-aa484f297965)

-- ### i.
-Default Branch (main/master):
-   - The default branch is the main branch where the source code of the HEAD is located.
-This is often named ```main``` (previously ```master``` was the convention).
+- **Main Branch** (main or master):
-   -  It's the primary branch where the final and stable version of your code lives.
+The default branch where the final, stable version of the code resides.
-   -  Other branches (feature, hotfix, etc.) are usually merged into this branch after they have been reviewed and tested.

-- ### ii.
-Feature Branches:
+- **Feature Branches**:
-  - Feature branches are created from the default branch (main or master) to develop new features, fix bugs, or do any experimental work.
+Branches are created from the main branch to work on specific features, bug fixes, or tasks without impacting the main codebase.

-  - These branches allow developers to work in isolation from the main codebase.
-When the work is completed, the branch is merged back into the main branch.
+ Commits are the building blocks of a project’s history, allowing developers to track progress and revert to previous states if needed.
+for more details, please go through this link : https://github.com/avengers-p11/Documentation/tree/main/VCS%20Design%20%2B%20POC/Branching%20Strategy/Feature%20Branch

 ## 2. Creating and Managing Branches